What is the limitation of the IPv4 protocol?

 During the early days of the internet, this limitation wasn’t immediately apparent.
 Addresses were allocated generously, without foreseeing the explosive growth of connected devices.
 But as technology and accessibility surged forward, this address space began to show signs of strain.

-1. Security: IPv4 was designed at a time when the internet was more of an academic and research tool.
+1. Security Issues: IPv4 was designed at a time when the internet was more of an academic and research tool.
 The security measures were not a primary concern back then, and it shows.
 Despite building many security protocols and measures on top of it, IPv4 lacks inherent security features.
 This makes devices with IPv4 addresses potentially vulnerable to certain kinds of attacks.

 2. Configuration: IPv4 often requires manual or DHCP-based address configuration, which can be cumbersome for large networks.
 This might not seem like a big deal, but when dealing with vast networks, automated and scalable systems become essential.